Demos are Cheating (I'm talking to you UX & Engineering)

 More

-I made a small Design Spec Gatekeeper file for ux teams working with AI-assisted tools.
+I made a small Design Spec Gatekeeper file for UX teams working with AI-assisted tools.

-I made a small Design Spec Gatekeeper file for ux teams working with AI-assisted tools.
+I made a small Design Spec Gatekeeper file for UX teams working with AI-assisted tools.